ianlikono/eventsjuncture/Components.md

 the input component takes props; name and type.
 Name refers to the name of the input and the type is either text or password.

+this also accepts a handle change prop

 <Input
+handleChange={}
 name="Name:"
 type="Text"
 />